Deformation Theory for Finite Cluster Complexes: Universal Coefficients and Hilbert Schemes

-Let $\Sigma$ be the preimage in $\RR^s$ of $\widetilde{\Sigma}$ under the map of real vector spaces associated to $\eta$.
-The following is well-known to experts: \begin{prop} The fan $\Sigma$ is the Gr\"obner fan of $J$. \end{prop} \begin{proof} Two weight vectors in $\ZZ^s$ lie in the interior of the same maximal dimensional cone of the Gr\"obner fan of $J$ if and only if the initial ideals of $J$ with respect to these weight vectors is the same monomial ideal.
-This is equivalent to requiring that the limits in $\Hilb_J$ of the images under $\eta$ of the corresponding one-parameter subgroups are equal.
-But this is equivalent to requiring that the images under $\eta$ of these one-parameter subgroups lie in the interior of the same maximal cone of $\Sigma$. \end{proof}
+\begin{prop} The fan $\Sigma$ is the Gr\"obner fan of $J$. \end{prop} \begin{proof} Since each graded piece of $J$ is finite dimensional, $J$ is homogeneous with respect to a positive grading and the Gr\"obner fan covers all of $\RR^s$.
+By definition two weight vectors in $\ZZ^s$ lie in the relative interior of the same cone of the Gr\"obner fan of $J$ if and only if the initial ideals of $J$ with respect to these weight vectors is the same ideal.
+This is equivalent to requiring that the limits of $[J]$ in $\Hilb_J$ of the images under $\eta$ of the corresponding one-parameter subgroups are equal.

+To conclude the proof, we claim that two one-parameter subgroups of $\widetilde\TT$ have the same limits in the normalization of $Y$ if and only if the limits in $Y$ coincide.
+The proposition will then follow since two vectors in $N_{\widetilde \TT}$ lie in the relative interior of the same cone of $\widetilde\Sigma$ if and only if the one-parameter subgroups in the normalization of $Y$ have the same limit.
+To show the claim, note that since $\Hilb_J$ has an affine $\TT$-invariant open cover, so does $Y$; this cover of $Y$ is also $\widetilde\TT$-invariant.
+We may thus reduce to the affine case.
+But by e.g.~\cite[Theorem 3.A.3(c)]{CLS} the normalization map induces a bijection between the limits of one-parameter subgroups. \end{proof}

 We now return to the special situation of Theorem \ref{thm:hilb}.
 Let $\deg_\TT$ be the map assigning to any cluster or frozen variable $v\in \V\cup \W$ the degree in $\ZZ^{p+q}$ of $z_v$.
 We extend this in the obvious way to a map on the extended cluster monomials of $\A$. \begin{cor} Let $\A$ be a cluster algebra of finite cluster type, with ideal $I_\A$ as in \S \ref{sec:clusterembedding}. \begin{enumerate} \item The Gr\"obner fan of $I_\A$ contains a maximal cone $C$ corresponding to the monomial ideal $I_{\K*\PS(\W)}$. \item The cone $C$ is dual to the cone of $\ZZ^{p+q}$ generated by all